Home page for weldreality.com. ©

 Few in the global manufacturing industry are aware that for

 90% of MIG welding robots were set up by inexperienced robot companies and integrators.
-The robot weld quality - productivity achieved after installation was further negatively influenced through management and supervision weld process ignorance, and through the plants inexperienced robot technicians.
+The robot MIG weld quality - productivity achieved after installation was further negatively influenced through management, engineering and supervision weld process ignorance, and through the plant's inexperienced robot technicians.

 majority of global MIG welding robots are daily managed by technicians who are typically responsible for placing the weld data

-in the robot programs, yet the irony is that the vast majority of robot technicians have never received MIG Weld Process Controls and Best Practices Training.
+in the robot programs.
+The irony is that the vast majority of the robot technicians have never received MIG Weld Process Controls and Best Practices Training.

-When you combine the common lack of robot weld process controls - best practice expertise with;
+When you combine the common lack of robot weld process controls - best robot weld practice with;

 [a] management that is typically not aware of the real robot weld quality - productivity and costs,

-[b] equipment that is in the robot cell that is part of the problem, (Pulsed MIG weld equipment),
+[b] equipment in the robot cell that is part of the problem, (Pulsed MIG weld equipment),

 [c] equipment that is not in the cell that should have been part of the original robot purchase,

-(robot TCP controls, torch cleaning or joint tracking etc),
+(robot TCP controls, torch cleaning station, or joint tracking etc),

 [d] the too common, poor or lack of engineering and